 - Titanium Dioxide: This is an FDA-approved ingredient used as a colorant in tablets.
 However, the International Agency for Research on Cancer considers it “possibly carcinogenic to humans,” so we cut supplements that contained it.

-- Talc or Magnesium Silicate: Talc is used to dust molds during the manufacturing process and is completely harmless.
+- Talc: Talc is used to dust molds during the manufacturing process and is completely harmless.
 There is some concern that talc can easily become contaminated with asbestos as it’s mined, however, so to be on the safe side, we cut any products that used it.

 We cut any supplements without third-party certifications.